 By 2000, Fossil launched its extensive collection of clothing and denim in its clothing stores and on its website, fossil.com.
-The brand also opened its stores in UK, Germany, and Singapore.
+The brand also opened its stores in the UK, Germany, and Singapore.
 That same year, Fossil also introduced jewelry in its line in Germany.

 In 2001, Fossil acquired a Swiss brand, Zodiac Watches, from Genender International for $4.7 million.